alok/notational-fzf-vim/README.md

 work.
 Keep in mind that it's relative to your current working directory (as Vim interprets it).

-This plugin may not work on Windows.
-I only have a Mac to test it on.
-It works for sure on Mac with Neovim, and *should* work in terminal Vim, since it's just a wrapper over `fzf`.

 ## Dependencies

 -   [`rg`](https://github.com/BurntSushi/ripgrep) is required for its